-Throughout my decades in local church ministry, I have been blessed by and have benefited from the life and ministry of Dr. Archibald Hart.
-Now home in heaven, Dr. Hart was the Dean Emeritus and Senior Professor of Psychology at Fuller Seminary's School of Psychology.
-He was a friend, a mentor, a role model, and so much more.
+Throughout the 30+ years of my vocational life, I have been blessed and benefited by the ministry of Dr. Archibald Hart, Dean Emeritus and Senior Professor of Psychology at Fuller Seminary's School of Psychology.
+He is a friend, a mentor, a role model, and so much more.
 His contribution to understanding the unique challenges faced by those in the helping professions is incalculable.
-Several years ago, I shared a guest post that he wrote on the all-important topic of stress and burnout.
-Given all that leaders have encountered in these past and highly-stressful years, I want to repost it with a prayer that it will provide both encouragement and guidance as you navigate the challenges of leadership.
-It's a longer read, but well worth it.
-It is also written primarily to those in the helping professions, especially pastors, but the application of what Dr. Hart shares is readily transferable. -Chuck Olson
+It's my privilege to have him share a guest post this month on the all-important topic of stress and burnout.
+Thank you, Dr. Hart.